 First of all, it’s about adulting.
 Grownups know who they are, including understanding what they need.
 Those of us who aspire to adulthood are required to possess this kind of self-knowledge and accept responsibility for communicating our needs to others, not because anyone has an obligation to meet them, but because we’re willing to know ourselves and allow others to know us, too.

-Needs are inextricably enmeshed with boundaries .
-I have a long history of ineffective boundaries that resulted in me choosing the needs of whoever I was with over my own.
+Needs are inextricably enmeshed with boundaries.
+I have a long history of ineffective boundaries that has frequently resulted in me choosing the needs of whoever I was with over my own.
 Paired with another person with bad boundaries, this quickly becomes an unhealthy, unhappy relationship.
 One of the words we use to describe such a connection is codependent.

 The second point about working with needs is that our satisfaction and enjoyment of connection with others is directly related to the degree to which our relationships help us meet our needs.
 This is complicated by the fact that feeling love for someone doesn’t imply our needs are well met in relationship with that person.
 For example, media-driven portrayals of romantic love don’t address needs at all outside the realm of sex, and sex is not enough to create long-term relationships that work.